Security Analysis (Proofs)

 This uses the original Flajolet et al. (2007) estimator for $B ≥ 128$.
 Better estimators exist for small samples, and should be used for client count estimates, but for this analysis the original asymptotic formula is fine.
 So, at scale, an attacker can expect to inflate the estimate by $\ln(2)^{-1} \approx 1.44$ per malicious request.
 This is a rather good result: attack effort is linear and the coefficient is just a bit larger than one—only slightly worse than the unique ID gold standard.
 In short, whereas the naive unique ID scheme has perfect accuracy, resists inflation well, but has awful privacy, our HLL over RSA scheme is approximate (with tunable accuracy), recovers nearly the same inflation resistance, and provides provable client anonymity.

 There is an important assumption hiding inside this linear bound: that the attacker cannot tell which of their forged tokens decoded to large geometric values.
 The bound holds precisely because, unable to decode, the attacker can’t cherry-pick—every forged request is a fresh blind sample, so pushing the count up takes linear effort.
 But the whole purpose of the system is to publish counts, and a published count is exactly the oracle the attacker otherwise lacks.
 Inject a token into an otherwise-sparse slice, watch whether the reported cardinality jumps, and you learn whether that token happened to decode high—without breaking any encryption.
 With that feedback an attacker can curate a collection of high-$k$ tokens, one per bucket, and a curated set is no longer linear: roughly $B$ requests can then push every bucket to level $k$, inflating the estimate to $\sim \frac{1}{\ln 2} B 2^k$, the same exponential leverage as the plaintext scheme.
-So the linear-resistance result holds specifically against an attacker who cannot observe per-slice counts.
-The mitigation is the minimum-cardinality floor introduced for anonymity (Resource class sharding and the Protocol Summary): if sub-threshold slices are never reported, the attacker has no sparse slice to probe and no decoding oracle to build.
-Pleasingly, the same mechanism that protects anonymity in small populations also closes this inflation channel—it is one more reason to enforce the floor, not a separate defense.
+So without a mitigation the linear-resistance result holds only against an attacker who cannot observe per-slice counts.
+The mitigation is to cap every reported estimate at the number of requests aggregated into the slice: there cannot be more unique clients in a set of requests than there are requests, so the report is at most $R$ no matter what the sketch says.
+This bounds inflation unconditionally.
+An attacker who adds $F$ forged requests to a slice carrying $C_h$ honest clients across $R_h$ honest requests moves the report from $\approx C_h$ to at most $R_h + F$, an inflation of at most $F + (R_h - C_h)$; when the slice is near-deduplicated ($R_h \approx C_h$, the usual case) that is just $F$—coefficient exactly one, whether or not the attacker managed to decode anything.
+The curated exponential leverage above is clipped precisely because the flat-batch estimate $\sim \frac{1}{\ln 2} B 2^k$ is capped at the $B$ requests that produced it.

 This is a vaguer argument than I would like to make in a write up full of rigorous proofs.
 Fortunately, proving that client anonymity is preserved is the much more important result, and for that we do have a solid proof.
 Inability to provably guarantee resistance to malicious client attacks is more acceptable: that’s a risk that we, as the operators of the system, can choose to take on.
 If our estimates suddenly start looking ridiculously large, we can begin to wonder if someone has cracked the protocol.